 (Re: Bullet 1) WH: Concerned about the proliferation of "types of an object"... class, prototype, type... species?

-(Re: Bullet 2) Discussion focuses around built-ins whose prototype property are first-born instances of that object, eg. Array.prototype is an Array.
+.
 The desire was to remove this from ES6, however there a slew of issues that are not specifically edge cases rise to the surface.

 Conclusion/Resolution, Bullet 2